JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 Hath a son ever taken his mother in marriage ?
 Can a man without feet ever leap ?
 Can a man without a mouth burst into laughter ?
-Without sleep can man repose ?
+Without sleep can man repose ? <span id="p271"><sup><small>[ p.

-[^xx1] The evil passion?. - An uncle of Krishan.

-[^xx3] The persons mentioned did not allow worldly matters to interrupt their devotions.

-<span id="p271"><sup><small>[ p.
 271 ]</small></sup></span>
 Can one churn milk without a churn ?
 Can a cow without an udder give milk ?
-Can one accomplish a long journey without a road ?
+_Can one accomplish_ a long journey without a road ?
 So the way cannot be found without a true guru,
-Kabir saith, and admonisheth all men.
+Kabir saith, and admonisheth _all men_.

 God saves his saints as He did Prahlad.

 <p style="text-align:center;">IV</p>

-Prahlad was sent to school for instruction ; He took several boys with him as his class-fellows.
-He said to his teacher : — ' Why teach me worldly entanglements ? c Rather write on my tablet the name of God. c I will not, sir, abandon the name of God ;
+Prahlad was sent to school for instruction ;
+He took several boys with him as his class-fellows.
+_He said to his teacher_ : — ‘ Why teach me worldly entanglements ?
+‘_Rather_ write on my tablet the name of God.
+‘I will not, sir, abandon the name of God ;
-c I have no concern with any other instruction.[^xx5] His tutor's sons, Sanda and Marka, [^xx1] went and reported the matter to Prahlad' 's father.
+‘I have no concern with any other instruction.’
+_His tutor_'s sons, Sanda and Marka, [^388] went and reported the matter to _Prahlad's father_.
-He sent for Prahlad, telling them to run quickly to him ;
+He sent for Prahlad, _telling them_ to run quickly to him ;
-Then he addressed him : — ' Abandon the habit of repeating God's name ;
+_Then he addressed him_ : — ‘ Abandon the habit of repeating God's name ;

-' I will let thee go at once if thou obey my words. [^xx5] Prahlad replied, ' Why dost thou continually annoy me ? c I should be a sinner were I to abandon the one God c Who made the water, the dry land, the hills, and the mountains. e Throw me into the fire or kill me if it please thee.'
-His father became angry and drawing his sword said, c Show me that Preserver of thine/ Upon this God expanding came forth from a pillar, And killed Harnakhas by tearing him with His nails.
-It was the Supreme Being, the God of gods, who appeared.
-For the sake of His saint He became incarnate as the man-lion.
+I will let thee go at once if thou obey my words.’
+_Prahlad replied_, ‘ Why dost thou continually annoy me ?
+‘I should be a sinner were I to abandon the one God
+‘ Who made the water, the dry land, the hills, and the mountains.
+‘Throw me into the fire or kill me if it please thee.’
+His father became angry and drawing his sword said, ‘Show me that Preserver of thine.’
+_Upon_ this God expanding came forth from a pillar, And killed Harnakhas by tearing him with His nails.
+It was the Supreme Being, the God of gods, _who appeared_.
+For the sake of His saint He became _incarnate_ as the man-lion.
-Saith Kabir, He whose limit cannot be seen Saved Prahlad several times.[^xx2]
+Saith Kabir, He whose limit cannot be seen

-[^xx1] Brahma's son was Bhrigu, Bhrigu's son was Shukkar, Shukkar's sons were Sanda and Marka.

-[^xx2] His life had been often in danger before from the bigotry and violence of his father, and the present occurrence was but the culmination of many acts of paternal cruelty.
+Saved Prahlad several times.[^389]

 <span id="p272"><sup><small>[ p.
 272 ]</small></sup></span>